D-Justice/CompatabL/compatabl/README.md

 ```
 npm i && start
 ```
-after everything has finished loading, simply start up the json server by typing in:
+then in a separate terminal, navigate to the folder and simply start up the json server by typing in:
 ```
 npm startServer